Solutions To Avoid Gutter Rash & Car Damage At Drive Through Restaurants

 The next innovation in drive-through car safety is using rumble bars along the roadway to alert drivers that they are too close to the kerbside.
 As these photos show, a row of rumble bars running parallel to the kerb helps avoid a car getting gutter rash on the wheels as well as helping keep the vehicle a safe distance from the building itself.

-At Speed Humps Australia we have worked with so many drive-through owners to install these simple, cost-effective traffic management tools.
+At Speed Humps Australia we are now regularly working with many of the big brand chains and drive-through owners to install these simple, cost-effective traffic management tools.
 They are also now becoming best-practice in new-build drive-through restaurants, with many architects and builders including them in the spec at new sites.

 If you manage a drive-through restaurant and want to avoid complaints of car damage and keep your customers returning regularly, contact us today on 1300 138 568 for more information and a quote.